 Warning: Please ensure you set your

 @berkeley.edu email as your primary email.
-If not, we might not be able to find your Gradescope account, so you might not get credit for your work!
+If not, we might not be able to find your Gradescope account for grading!

 PrairieLearn is the platform we use for homework and quizzes.

-Visit PrairieLearn and make sure you can see the 61C Summer 2021 course.
+Visit PrairieLearn and make sure you can see the 61C Fall 2021 course.
 If not, try the

 Add or remove courses button.